High School Psychology Curriculum

 - Thought-provoking introduction to each lesson activates the student’s prior knowledge.

-- Graphic organizer helps students make connections and lay out information and notes.
+- Graphic organizer helps students make connections and understand how ideas are related.

 - An automated grading and recordkeeping system to save parents time as well as various resources to help with homeschooling.